PayU-EMEA/woo-payu-payment-gateway/readme.txt

 * For presenting minimal installment amount we used [Widget Installments](https://developers.payu.com/en/installments.html#installments_best_practices_mini) and plugin loads the script from the static.payu.com domain.

 == Changelog ==
+= 2.0.23 =
+* Added compatibility with HPOS (High-Performance Order Storage)
+* Sends more data for better detected frauds
 = 2.0.22 =
 * Fixed getTotal
 = 2.0.21 =